Register of Deeds

 Welcome to the Register of Deeds Office.
 There is NO public online access available.

-We will be open regular business hours Monday December 28th thru Wednesday December 30th, 2020, HOWEVER, we are extending the filing deadline on Wednesday December 30th to 4:00PM.
+We will be open regular business hours Monday December 27th thru Wednesday December 29th, 2021, and office will be closed Friday December 31.

 Most people know that the Register of Deeds office is responsible for the filing of deeds, but did you know that the Register of Deeds office also records several hundred different kinds of documents?
 In addition to the recording of deeds, the office of Register of Deeds records a diverse range of very technical documents.
 The title Register of Deeds is a misnomer.